prasadpatil99/Wonders-of-World-Image-Classification/README.md

 # MultiClass Image Classification
-To learn Artificial Neural Network *Wonders Across World*
+Aim to make Artificial Neural Network to learn *Wonders Across World*
-> Artificial Neural Network are inspired by human brain, As inspired they are not completely biologically similar but learn correlations of images with help of multiple weights dedicated to the input according to its importance.
+> Artificial Neural Network are inspired by human brain,<br>
+As inspired they are not complete biologically similar but learn correlations of images with help of multiple weights dedicated to the input according to its importance and according to the type of Neural Network characteristic.
 ## Data Preprocessing
 Data Gathered by downloading Google Images with [Python Library](https://pypi.org/project/google_images_download/)